18F/development-guide/people/2017-Assessment-Guide.md

 ### 2. Gather feedback from reviewers
 Now that you have the self-review, you can collect feedback from reviewers.

 First, identify reviewers.
 The engineer’s facilitator can help with this.
 They should be the key stakeholders in the work the person has done: project leads, technical leads, working group and guild leads, and peers the person nominated above.
 You should identify at least 3-5 people, but if there are too many it’s OK to prioritize and pare the list down.
-Be sure to include people who can speak to recent project work.
+Be sure to include people who can speak to project work throughout the fiscal year.

 Send a request for feedback to each of the reviewers you identified above.
 This should ask for: